-Figure 5: Plot of air temperature during vertical rack hold-time experiments.
-Red horizontal lines indicate the 0-7°C range of a typical laboratory refrigerator and dashed vertical lines separate the three sets of hold-time samples from collection of grab samples to retrieval of held samples.
+temperature during vertical rack hold-time experiments.
+Red horizontal lines indicate the 0-7°C range of a typical laboratory refrigerator and dashed vertical lines separate the three sets of hold-time experiment samples including the period between collection of ‘fresh’ samples to the retrieval of ‘held’ (Rack) samples.

-Each hold-time set included ten replicate samples, each collected at the same time in the same way from the same location.
-For each hold-time set, five samples were returned to the lab for immediate quantification of DOC and measurement of UV-Vis absorbance (“fresh” samples) and five were placed on the vertical rack, capped with siphon lids to simulate rack samples, and collected at a later date for analysis (“held” samples).